borgbackup/borg/docs/internals/security.rst

 object and not its context or meaning.
 The latter is established by a different object referring to an object ID, thereby assigning a particular meaning to an object.
 For example, an archive item contains a list of object IDs that represent packed file metadata.
-On their own it's not clear that these objects would represent what they do, but by the archive item referring to them in a particular part of its own data structure assigns this meaning.
+On their own, it's not clear that these objects would represent what they do, but by the archive item referring to them in a particular part of its own data structure assigns this meaning.